 Options Considered: To meet the next clean energy milestone on our path to carbon-neutrality—which is adding 90,000 MWh/year for UIUC and 80,000 MWh/year for UIC from renewable sources—COHO identified and evaluated several options.
 These options were evaluated based on economics, whether they would achieve savings or incur cost premiums, environmental impacts to maximize avoided grid emissions, risks associated with each option, and the ease of implementation during contract execution and post contract execution management.

 Unbundled RECs: The first option evaluated is unbundled RECs, where U of I pays a fixed dollar amount per MWh for each REC on the national market, to legally claim the use of renewable energy.
 In this case, UIUC and UIC are just acquiring the RECs but no electricity from renewable sources is purchased by U of I and no additional renewable electricity will be produced or added to the regional or national power grid.
-The estimated total cost to UIUC over 15 years is about $2.3M.
+The estimated total cost to UIUC over 15 years is about $2.3M and $2M for UIC.
 The Net Present Value for this contract is $1.6M for UIUC and $1.4M for UIC.
 This is the easiest option to implement both in procurement and negotiation, and in the post contract management.
 In terms of risks, the price of RECs is highly volatile.
 For example, the current REC price is $3 while it was $7 last year.
 The university can mitigate this risk by locking in REC pricing for up to 5 years, but this comes with significant premium.

 Onsite Solar: The second option is to build an onsite solar farm, like solar farms 1 and 2.
 UIUC and UIC pay fixed price per MWh for electricity generated from new-built solar project on UIUC campus.
 The University receives power and RECs, 90k for UIUC, and 80k for UIC.
 Some of this electricity will be consumed on UIUC campus and the remaining will be sold to the grid at floating wholesale market rate.
-The estimated premium cost to UIUC is about $16.6M.
-The NPV for this amount is $9.9M for UIUC and $12.5M for UIC.
+The estimated premium cost to UIUC is about $16.6M and $14.8M for UIC.
+The NPV for this amount is $9.9M for UIUC and $8.8M for UIC.

 In addition, building such a massive 170,000 MWh/year solar farm will need 350 to 500 acres of land and the estimated leasing cost is $4.5M to $6.4M over a 15 year term.
 This option requires UIUC to acquire the land, a competitive RFP process, and 4-6 month of negotiation.
 The selected developer will be responsible for the development and the operation of the solar farm throughout the 15 years term.
 Because the University commits a fixed price per MWh to a developer for 15 years, potential price fluctuations constitutes a downside risk if the wholesale market price at the time the electricity is generated is less than the fixed price in the PPA.